| Published by Worldview Publications | June 2008 |

 5. Invite all humanity to receive and join him in a blissful eternity of mutual giving:

 To finally and irrevocably reject human relationality is to reject existence and thus return to nonexistence.
-6. Allow any who decline his gifts to return to nonexistence: To finally and irrevocably reject human relationality is to reject existence and thus return to nonexistence.
-We suggest that, having granted free will to all humanity, in the judgment God will allow all humans to make their own free decisions.
-To do otherwise would be wholly inconsistent with a truly human God, who has renounced the old Creation of command, possession and power.2 7.
-Transform humanity and all Creation into his own likeness:
+Having granted free will to all humanity, in the judgment God will surely allow all humans to make their own free decisions.
+To do otherwise would be wholly inconsistent with a truly human God, who has renounced the old Creation of command, possession and power.2

 Are we ready to now relinquish what God himself so long ago abandoned?
 Are we willing to now accept his resurrectional gifts?
 Are we prepared to now joyfully share his gifts with others?
 Oh, that the “goodness of God” will now lead us to repentance (“changing our minds”) (Romans 2:4)!